nglaeser/auto-character-sheet/README.md

 #### The `calculate` parameter

 This auto-calculates the contents of a field according to a JavaScript function.
 It auto-updates anytime anything in the form changes.
+Unfortunately, I haven't figured out how (and whether it's even possible) to call functions with arguments.

 Example:
 ```